 Campus and Education Centers

 The Southern Wesleyan University campus in Central, South Carolina, can be referred to as the "main campus" or "Central campus."
-Other locations are referred to as "education centers."
+Although they are no longer in existence, an article might refer to the university's education centers (Central, Charleston, Columbia, Greenville, North Augusta) in articles, etc. of a historical nature.
+In that case, they were known as education centers.

 Centuries and Decades